-In particular, this policy should be read in conjunction with:
+In particular this policy should be read in conjunction with:

-- the behaviour policy; - the staff code of conduct; - the safeguarding response to children who go missing from education; - the role of the DSP (including the identity of the DSP and any deputies):
+- the positive behaviour policy; - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part one of KCSiE should be provided to staff at induction.
+Copies of policies and a copy of Part one of this document should be provided to staff at induction.